-Start Menu search bar is really an amazing tool to find the programs, files, and folders in Windows 10.
+Start Menu search bar is really an amazing tool to find the programs, files, and folders.
 If you often use the Start Menu search Bar, most probably you have seen a message that read “These results may be incomplete” while searching something in the search box.

 This message displays when search indexing is in the progress in the background.
 Once the computer finds the related results, this message will disappear.
 But if you quite often encounter this message in the search bar, therefore In this guide, we will walk you through the steps to troubleshoot this problem.